Hidden spectral symmetries and mode stability of subextremal Kerr(-dS) black holes: Subextremal Kerr black holes

 Fix $M>0$.
 For $|a|\leq M$, $s\in\frac12\mathbb{Z}$, $m-s\in\mathbb{Z}$, $\omega\in \mathbb{C}$ and $\lambdabar\in\mathbb{C}$, the radial ODE verified by $\smlambda{R}{ s}(r)$ in \eqref{eq:separable-ansatz} is, for $r\in(r_+,\infty)$,

 Let us introduce the notation

 For $j=\pm$, the quantities $ \upomega_j$ and $\kappa_j$ are, respectively, the angular velocity and the surface gravity of the horizon at $r=r_j$.
-As before, we are interested in studying \eqref{eq:radial-ODE-alpha} under boundary conditions which ensure that \eqref{eq:separable-ansatz} is an admissible function.
+As before, we are interested in studying \eqref{eq:radial-ODE-alpha} under boundary conditions which ensure that \eqref{eq:separable-ansatz} can arise from suitably regular initial data for the Teukolsky equation~\eqref{eq:Teukolsky-equation}.
 Based on the classical theory of regular and irregular singularities for ODEs, see \cite[Chapters 5 and 7]{Olver1973}, we will consider the following boundary conditions: